 Katuni and the locals

 The group chose to stay at 1,500m north of Zabljak where Katuni pepper the landscape.
 The wooden huts were traditionally used by shepherds who bring their sheep up to graze the highland pastures in summer.
-There are plenty available on Airbnb to make a unique base for accommodation.
+There are plenty available on Airbnb that make a unique base for accommodation.

 Up at the highland pastures, it is possible to spot chamois (goat-antelopes) on the higher slopes, and golden eagles and griffon vultures soaring overhead.